Preserving Wealth, Honoring Legacies & Raising Awareness

 Friends of the African American Philanthropy Committee

 Would you like to have a meaningful and lasting impact in the community?
 The Friends of the African American Philanthropy Committee was launched in 2020 to connect philanthropic minded individuals to work together in advancing philanthropy within the African American community.
-To join contact Terri Bradford Eason, Senior Director, Advancement Equity Initiatives at teason@clevefdn.org.
+To join contact Terri Bradford Eason, Senior Director, Philanthropy Equity Initiatives at teason@clevefdn.org.

 Recent News